Elder Law Includes Estate Planning And So Much More

 Utilizing Medicaid Benefits, VA Benefits And Asset Protection Strategies

 Unless significant private funds or a comprehensive long-term care insurance policy are available, the cost of long-term care at home, in an assisted living facility, or in a skilled nursing facility is often more than most seniors can afford without quickly depleting their resources.
-No one should be pauperized just to meet their basic living expenses and health care needs.
+No one should be pauperized just to meet their basic living expenses and healthcare needs.
 Our experienced elder law attorneys can help navigate the maze of Medicaid and VA regulations to qualify a client for Medicaid benefits while preserving assets, both to supplement the care needs of the client as well as to provide a legacy for future generations.

 Incapacity Is A Real Risk – Be Ready For It